-Kelly Savage's death was one of at least 13 cases of abuse in Japan's psychiatric hospitals, but Mrs Savage said the number was "undoubtedly far higher."
+Kelly Savage's death was one of 13 reported cases of abuse in Japan's psychiatric hospitals, but Mrs Savage said the number was "undoubtedly far higher."

 She said a 2014 study found almost one in five psychiatric patients restrained for more than three days develops deep vein thrombosis - a condition that can be brought on by a lack of movement and can cause cardiac arrest.